nuuuwan/news_lk3_data/README.md

 Talk of The Town | What’s next for SLFP? | Thilanga Sumathipala | 07 February 2024

 President to Open New Parliament Session & Deliver Policy Statement in Scaled-Back Ceremony

-Federal Appeals Court rules Trump does not have presidential immunity

 ◼️